ckeditor/ckeditor4-sdk/README.md

 After that run the builder:

-        > build.sh build
+        > build.sh

 ### Available commands:

         > build
+This command is default one, when no one provided.
 When the build process is finished, you can find a working copy of CKEditor SDK in the `dev/release` directory.

 ##### options: